The millennial pause, gen z shake, and digital artifacts

 “Whereas the millennial pause is unintentional—real, even vulnerable—the Gen Z shake is a performance.
 Both could easily be edited out.
 The fact that neither are signifies two entirely different relationships with the internet.”

-If the millennial pause gives self-consciousness in front of a camera, the Gen Z shake is supposed to scream the opposite, but the truth is it’s even more performative.
-It’s a deliberate carelessness so that the person recording isn’t perceived as ‘trying too hard’ or overthinking it.
+If the millennial pause is giving self-consciousness in front of a camera, the Gen Z shake is supposed to signal the opposite, but the truth is it’s even more performative.
+It’s deliberate carelessness.
+A performance of not caring, which is its own kind of trying too hard.

 It’s a subtle way of breaking the fourth wall and lets you in with a glimpse of ‘here’s me right before this video was taken’ so you almost feel like you saw something you weren’t supposed to.
 It’s when you’re so comfortable and aware of being recorded that now, ignoring it is part of the performance.